Milly and Kay had regrets so great they were kept awake and their guilt this morning only allowed them to eat oatcakes with cream.

 Thankfully the shot was a long one and not a bb made it in anyone.
 That blast did however, scare the giant creature right back into the deep and she never did return.

-Problem solved, as fast as the townsfolk were concerned.
+Problem solved, as far as the townsfolk were concerned.

 Kay was bruised, Milly shed a tear and with some help they limped on home.
 Mission done.